learn-co-curriculum/hs-coding-club-nitrous-create/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/nitrous_terminal.png" alt="nitrous">

 The main section is our text editor, where we can write our code.
-It's a text editor just like Microsoft Word or Text Edit, but does some nice features for code like syntax highlighting and closing parenthesis automatically.
+It's a text editor just like Microsoft Word or Text Edit, but is specifically designed for code.
+It has some awesome features that you'll discover along the way and learn to love.

  At the bottom of our window is our terminal/command line.
 This is how developers control their computer - we can create files, execute code, and navigate through our file structures right from here.